Supreme Court denies Nevada church's appeal of attendance restriction amid coronavirus pandemic

 But casinos, along with other businesses such as restaurants and movie theaters, may permit up to 50 percent capacity, allowing casinos to grant access to hundreds of patrons at a time.

-Justices Samuel Alito, Clarence Thomas and Brett Kavanaugh all issued dissenting opinions rejecting the constitutionality of the decision.
+Justices Samuel Alito, Neil Gorsuch and Brett Kavanaugh all issued dissenting opinions rejecting the constitutionality of the decision.

 “This is a simple case.
 Under the Governor’s edict, a 10-screen 'multiplex' may host 500 moviegoers at any time,” Justice Neil Gorsuch wrote Friday.